freshinfrancis/Assignment2/README.md

 -   Select Java Application for your GETClient.
 -   In the the Arguments tab, add: http://localhost:4567.
 -   Click Apply and then Run.

+## Running Test Cases in Eclipse
+- Right click on the test classes(AggregationServerTest.java, ContentServerTest.java, GETClientTest.java and LamportClock.java) in the Package Explorer.
+- Select Run as JUnit Test or run 'mvn test' in command line.
+- The JUnit view will show the results of the tests.

 ## Notes
 •	Ensure that the Aggregation Server is running before starting the Content Server or GET Client.